cs3org/OCM-API/IETF-OCM.md

 version in the IETF datatracker.
 It is meant to ease the review process and it shall be removed when going to RFC last call.
 The complete changelog is updated in the OCM-API GitHub repository.

+## Version 06
+* Addressed the IANA early review: added the Status field to the Well-Known URI registration, added section references to the JSContact registrations, moved the creation of the JSContact enum values subregistry to a dedicated subsection, and reformatted the registration templates so each field renders on its own line.

 ## Version 05
 * Introduced a `/request-share` endpoint to request a user of an